 In all the years I’ve been writing about remodels (more than two decades) and in all the gorgeous homes I’ve visited (more than 500), I’ve only felt envy three times.

 One of those times was as the Santa Ynez Valley home featured this week in the L.A.
-Times Home Section: Pastures that echo the South of France.
+Times Home Section: Crafting Greener Pastures.

 I visited this property in 2003 to write an article about it for Santa Barbara Magazine (pictured here).

 The home’s owner is furniture designer Hélène (pronounced EY-len) Aumont, and it’s a rustic yet cultured 1940s farmhouse.
 She lived there at the time with her now-ex-husband Patrick, and a few darling offspring.
 Of course, they were making cookies when I arrived.